 Masks have been used since antiquity in many different cultures around the world for ritual, practical, and entertainment purposes.
 When a person wears a mask, people can get strong impressions by looking at her.
 Nevertheless, a mask affects also the person wearing it.
 In the 1960s, the Brazilian artists Lygia Clark designed Sensorial Masks to emphasize exactly this aspect.
 Sensorial Masks are colorful hoods meant to give emphasis to the other senses besides sight.
 In fact, scents are incorporated in the mask to stimulate the smell.
 In the workshop, students learn what Sensorial Masks are, and how they work!
-They use their creativity and problem-solving abilities to build and decorate a Sensorial Masks with paper bags and newspapers provided by the Fellow.
+They use their creativity and problem-solving abilities to build and decorate a Sensorial Mask with paper bags and newspapers provided by the Fellow.
 Once the Sensorial Mask is built, they use scented color markers to include the olfactory element to it.
-They then exchange their Sensorial Mask.
+They then exchange their Sensorial Mask with their classmates.
+This exercise allows them to express their creativity by assembling the Sensorial Mask.
 In the second part, when they experience the masks created by their classmates, they are asked to describe their sensations.
 Students learn that art can be born out of very simple, inexpensive materials, and that art is more than things to be gazed at.
 It can be worn, touched, and smelled, too!

-Masks, Sensorial Masks, Senses, Perception, Brazil, Sight, Smell, Hearing, Touch, Performance, Wearable art, Experimental artworks, Conceptual art, Entertainment, Ritual
+Masks, Sensorial Masks, Senses, Perception, Brazil, Sight, Smell, Hearing, Touch, Performance, Wearable art, Experimental artworks.
+Conceptual art.
+Entertainment.
+Ritual